amplience/dc-extension-product-selector/README.md

 ![](/screenshot.png?raw=true)

-The extension requires the use of the [sfcc-product-search-proxy)](https://github.com/amplience/sfcc-product-search-proxy) to work around CORS issues when calling the SFCC data endpoint.
-It is not needed when using with Hybris or Commercetools.
+The default SFCC backend requires the use of the [sfcc-product-search-proxy)](https://github.com/amplience/sfcc-product-search-proxy) to work around CORS issues when calling the SFCC data endpoint.
+It is not needed when using with Hybris or Commercetools, or using the `sfcc-cors` backend with the proper configuration.

 ## Installation Parameters